Fx64b/skool-loom-dl/README.md

 - **Download errors**: Make sure yt-dlp is properly installed and updated
 - **Debugging**: Use `-headless=false` to see the browser window and what's happening
 - **Login issues**: For hard-to-debug problems, try disabling headless mode and increasing wait time
+- **Docker issues**: If having issues with the Docker container, try running with `--verbose=true` for additional logging

 ## License